-3.0 DELEGATIONS BY THE PCC
+3. DELEGATIONS BY THE PCC

-- 3.1.1 Notwithstanding the delegations made by the PCC, he reserves the right to require that a specific matter is referred to him for decision and not dealt with under powers of delegation. - 3.1.2 The PCC must be advised of any policing and crime matter which may have a significant impact on the people of Suffolk. - 3.1.3 Delegation to officers as below does not prevent an officer from referring the matter to the PCC for a decision if the officer considers this appropriate.
-This may for example be because of the sensitive nature of an issue or because the matter may have a significant financial implication. - 3.1.4 When an officer is considering a matter that is within another professional officer's area of competence, they should consider whether it would be appropriate to consult the other professional officer before authorising any action. - 3.1.5 All decisions made by officers that are of significant public interest and which are made under powers conferred on them by the PCC must be recorded and available for inspection as required by the provisions of this Scheme regarding decision-making below. - 3.1.6 References made to the professional officers, or to the Chief Executive and the PCC's Chief Finance Officer, include officers authorised by them to act on their behalf and provided that such further delegation is documented in writing. - 3.1.7 The professional officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of this Scheme. - 3.1.8 The persons appointed as the Chief Executive (who will also be the Monitoring Officer) and the PCC's Chief Finance Officer have powers and duties deriving from their statutory roles.
-The delegations set out within this Scheme are without prejudice to their ability to discharge those statutory roles. - 3.1.9 The Scheme provides the professional officers with the authority to discharge the duties of the PCC where permissible by legislation.
-In undertaking such duties they must comply with all relevant requirements as appropriate including the: - Police Reform and Social Responsibility Act 2011; - Contract Standing Orders; - · Financial Regulations; - · Requirements relating to decision-making within this Scheme; - Financial Management Code of Practice published by the Home Office (October 2013); - CIPFA Statement on the role of the Chief Finance Officer of the PCC and the Chief Finance Officer of the Chief Constable: - Data Protection Act 1998 and Freedom of Information Act 2000; - Health and Safety at Work Legislation and associated instruments; - Equality Act 2010. - 3.1.10 The PCC may delegate the performance of his functions under section 18 of the 2011 Act, with the exception of those noted below and as provided at paragraph 3.1.13: - · issuing the Police and Crime Plan; - · determining the police and crime objectives for the Police and Crime Plan; - calculation of the budget requirement for the purpose of issuing a precept:
+- 3.1.1.
+Notwithstanding the delegations made by the PCC, he reserves the right to require that a specific matter is referred to him for decision and not dealt with under powers of delegation. - 3.1.2.
+The PCC must be advised of any policing and crime matter which may have a significant impact on the people of Suffolk. - 3.1.3.
+Delegation to officers as below does not prevent an officer from referring the matter to the PCC for a decision if the officer considers this appropriate.
+This may for example be because of the sensitive nature of an issue or because the matter may have a significant financial implication. - 3.1.4.
+When an officer is considering a matter that is within another professional officer's area of competence, they should consider whether it would be appropriate to consult the other professional officer before authorising any action. - 3.1.5.
+All decisions made by officers that are of significant public interest and which are made under powers conferred on them by the PCC must be recorded and available for inspection as required by the provisions of this Scheme regarding decision-making below. - 3.1.6.
+References made to the professional officers, or to the Chief Executive and the PCC's Chief Finance Officer, include officers authorised by them to act on their behalf and provided that such further delegation is documented in writing. - 3.1.7.
+The professional officers are responsible for making sure that members of staff they supervise know about the provisions and obligations of this Scheme. - 3.1.8.
+The persons appointed as the Chief Executive (and who is the Head of Paid Service and the Monitoring Officer) and the PCC's Chief Finance Officer have powers and duties deriving from each of these statutory roles.
+The delegations set out within this Scheme are without prejudice to their ability to discharge those statutory roles. - 3.1.9.
+The Scheme provides the professional officers with the authority to discharge the duties of the PCC where permissible by legislation.
+In undertaking such duties they must comply with all relevant requirements as appropriate including the: - Police Reform and Social Responsibility Act 2011; - Contract Standing Orders; - Financial Regulations; - Requirements relating to decision-making within this Scheme;

+- Financial Management Code of Practice published by the Home Office (October 2013);

+- CIPFA Statement on the role of the Chief Finance Officer of the PCC and the Chief Finance Officer of the Chief Constable;

+- Data Protection Act 1998 and Freedom of Information Act 2000 legislation and associated instruments;

+- Health and Safety at Work Legislation and associated instruments;

+- Equality Act 2010.

+- 3.1.10.
+The PCC may delegate the performance of his functions under section 18 of the 2011 Act, with the exception of those noted below and as provided at paragraph 3.1.13:

+- issuing the Police and Crime Plan;

+- determining the police and crime objectives for the Police and Crime Plan;

+- calculation of the budget requirement for the purpose of issuing a precept;

+- appointing, suspending and removing the Chief Constable;

+- attendance at the Police and Crime Panel for specified duties;

+- preparing the Annual Report

+- 3.1.11.
+The PCC may not delegate the performance of a function to:

+- a constable:

+- another PCC;

+- the Mayor's Office for Policing and Crime;

+- the Deputy Mayor for Policing and Crime;

+- the Mayor of London;

+- the Common Council of the City of London;

+- any body which maintains a police force;

+- a member of staff of the above.